 The new installation highlights nearly 700 archaeological objects from ancient Greece, Rome, Egypt, the Near East, and the ancient Americas, all exhibited in the custom-built museum facility set within the spectacular Gilman atrium.
 We are also fortunate to be able to display numerous artifacts on loan, including Egyptian art from the Eton College Myers Collection, a selection of Greek ceramics from the Baltimore Museum of Art and an ancient Egyptian mummy from Goucher College.
-The museum features three walls of glass cases which face outward into the atrium space; the external case displays can be seen and studied by faculty, students, and staff at any time that Gilman Hall is open.
+The museum features three walls of glass cases which face outward into the atrium space; the external case displays can be seen and studied by faculty, students, staff and visitors at any time that Gilman Hall is open.
 The interior space of the Museum showcases objects from the collection in several themed groupings.
 A selection of our most published and studied Latin inscriptions is also on view.
 The new museum space also includes numerous study/display drawers which will hold objects such as cuneiform tablets and texts, Egyptian shabtis, ancient and Islamic glass, Hellenistic lamps and Roman stamped bricks; the objects in these drawers will change on a regular basis, as needed for teaching and study by the University’s faculty and students.

 How the Collection Was Formed